 Dental bonding is most commonly used for cosmetic reasons, such as improving the appearance of chipped or discoloured teeth, lengthening teeth, changing their shape or colour, or closing gaps between teeth.

 Bonding is also sometimes used as an alternative to silver (amalgam) fillings, or to cover exposed tooth roots due to receding gums.

 What happens during a dental bonding procedure?

 When your dentist performs a dental bonding treatment, the dentist applies composite resin to your tooth in layers.
 A light is used to harden each layer.

 After the last layer is hardened, the dentist shapes and polishes it to fit your tooth, resulting in a smooth, natural-looking tooth that complements the rest of your smile.

 How long does dental bonding take?

-Dental bonding usually takes about 30 to 60 minutes per tooth to complete.
-Unlike veneers, which are custom-made in a dental lab and thus require more time, the bonding process can most often be completed in one visit.
+Dental bonding usually takes 30 to 60 minutes to complete per tooth.
+Unlike veneers, which are custom-made in a dental lab and thus take longer, the bonding procedure is usually completed in just one visit.

 How long does dental bonding last?